COVID-19 VACCINE INFORMATION. update 26.03.21

 When you ring for an appointment the receptionist may ask you what the problem is.
-The receptionist is not trying to be awkward or nosy but merely trying to find out what the most appropriate course of action is to take would be to deal with your call most efficiently and effectively for you.
+The receptionist is not trying to be awkward or nosey but merely trying to find out what the most appropriate course of action to take would be to deal with your call most efficiently and effectively for you.
 On many occasions we find that appointments are booked with a doctor when a telephone consultation may be more suitable or an appointment with the nurse or health care assistant may be more appropriate.
-Due to lack of information at the first point of contact means we can't help the patients more efficiently or effectively and we as a practice are trying to avoid any unnecessary use of doctor appointments and minimise inconvenience to you, our patients.
-We understand that not all patients will feel comfortable disclosing information regarding their problem with the receptionist and if you do not wish to that is fine.
+Lack of information at the first point of contact means that we can't help patients more efficiently or effectively and we as a practice are trying to avoid any unnecessary use of doctor appointments and minimise inconvenience to you, our patients.
+We understand that not all patients will feel comfortable disclosing information regarding their problem with the receptionist and if you do not wish to do so, that is fine.

 Click below for how to book an extended access appointment THIS IS CURRENTLY UNAVAILABLE DUE TO THE CORONAVIRUS RESTRICTIONS.

 Online appointments via buttons below: